 Jeopardy Round:

-Some of the fun categories that started the Jeopardy! round were, First Lines of Hit Songs, Bestselling Nonfiction, The Early 21st Century, A Barrel of Monkeys, Amped Up, and You Put Me on the Supreme Court.
+Some of the fun categories that started the Jeopardy! round were First Lines of Hit Songs, Bestselling Nonfiction, The Early 21st Century, A Barrel of Monkeys, Amped Up, and You Put Me on the Supreme Court.

-Nick talked about how much he loves birthday parties, Neeraj told a story about swimming in the Great Barrier Reef on his honeymoon, and Brandon made a joke about how he used to think his name was "Brandonono."
+There was a competitive vibe, and during the interviews, each contestant shared something personal.
+Nick mentioned how much he loves birthday parties, Neeraj recounted a story about swimming in the Great Barrier Reef on his honeymoon, and Brandon joked about how he used to think his name was "Brandonono."

 - Nick: $5,600